geroldmeisinger/ComfyUI-outputlists-combiner/README.md

 ### Baking Values Into Workflow

-You may have noticed when you load the workflow from one of the grid images it contains the workflow for the whole grid, not the individual image, but Sometimes you want to know which exact prompt or values resulted in this image.
+You may have noticed when you load the workflow from one of the grid images it contains the workflow for the whole grid, not the individual image, but sometimes you want to know which exact prompt or values resulted in this image.
 So we need store the individual values in the metadata.
 The following workflow makes use of https://github.com/crystian/ComfyUI-Crystools `Save image with Metadata` and `Load image with Metadata` and https://github.com/ltdrdata/ComfyUI-Impact-Pack `Select Nth Item`.

 ![Save Index in Metadata](/workflows/Example_06a_IndexInMetadata.png) (workflow included)